Hot-cold empathy gap: Visceral factors

-Visceral factors are an array of influences which include hunger, thirst, sexual arousal, drug cravings for the drugs one is addicted to, physical pain, and strong emotions.
+Visceral factors are an array of influences which include hunger, thirst, love, sexual arousal, cravings for the drugs one is addicted to, physical pain, and desire for revenge.
 These drives have a disproportionate effect on decision making and behavior: the mind, when affected (i.e., in a hot state), tends to ignore all other goals in an effort to placate these influences.
 These states can lead a person to feel "out of control" and act impulsively.

 Areas of study

 Bullying

 The empathy gap has been an important idea in research about the causes of bullying.

 Addiction

 George F. Loewenstein explored visceral factors related to addictions like smoking.
 The factors have to do with drive states which are essential for living – for example, sleepiness and hunger.
 Loewenstein discovered that addicts mistakenly categorize their addiction as an essential living drive state due to a behavior disorder.